Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Passive abilities located in Theater 2 are categorized into tiers based on their game impact.

 Tier 0 passives are focused on thematic flavor and formatting, possessing negligible mechanical impact and carrying a 0 CP tax.
-Examples include granting Construct tokens \+1 Health, giving Spirit tokens the Flying keyword, or stipulating that a Leader counts as a Construct, all typically rooted in the Technology domain.
+Examples include granting Construct tokens \+1 Defense, giving Spirit tokens the Flying keyword, or stipulating that a Leader counts as a Construct, all typically rooted in the Technology domain.

 Tier 1 passives provide minor economic and utility advantages.
 Increasing your maximum hand size by 1 is a Magic or Technology utility that incurs a 1.5 CP tax.
 Reducing the cost of the first Asset deployed each round by 1 CP is a Technology utility that carries a 2.0 CP tax.
 Altering the core Mulligan rule to grant 6 cards instead of 5 is a neutral utility that carries a highly efficient 1.0 CP tax.